marcosrachid/java8_ocp_study/README.md

 * If "equals()" returns true when called with two objects, calling hashCode() on each of those objects must return the same result.
 * If "equals()" returns false when called with two objects, calling hashCode() on each of those objects does not have to return a different result.

+encapsulation is the idea of combining fields and methods in a class such that the methods operate on the data, as opposed to the users of the class accessing the fields directly.
+In Java, it is commonly implementated with priate instance members that hae public methods to retriee or modify data, commonly referred to as getters and setters, respectively.

 polymorphism is the ability of a single interface to support multiple underlying forms.
 Ex:
 ```
 public interface Animal { void roar(); }